Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Methods and background

 Here $h=\delta P/\rho_0,$ $\beta=\delta\rho/\rho_0,$ $c_A^2=\Gamma_1P_0/\rho_0,$ and $\omega=\sigma - m\Omega$.
 For a rigidly rotating body with constant $\Omega$, $\omega$ gives the frequency in the corotating frame.

 Equations \eqref{eq:EoMl}-\eqref{eq:Poil} can be treated as both an inhomogeneous boundary value problem with $\sigma$ and $U$ specified, and an eigenvalue problem with $U\equiv0$ and $\sigma$ unknown.
 As described in Appendices \ref{app:lin} and \ref{app:num}, we use spectral methods to solve both.
 This process is complicated by the influence of the Coriolis force (which intervenes directly via terms involving ${\bf u}_0$), and centrifugal flattening (which acts through modification of the equilibrium state).
 To include the latter, we use a non-orthogonal, surface-matching coordinate system $(\zeta,\theta,\phi)$ \citep{Bonazzola1998} that has been employed by several authors in the calculation of stellar and planetary oscillation modes \citep{Lignieres2006,Reese2006,Reese2009,Reese2013,Reese2021,Ouazzani2012,Xu2017,Dewberry2021,Dewberry2022a,Dewberry2022b} and stellar structure \citep{Rieutord2016}.
+We then project the partial differential equations \eqref{eq:EoMl}-\eqref{eq:Poil} onto spherical harmonics, producing an infinite series of coupled sets of ordinary differential equations (ODEs) in the quasi-radial coordinate $\zeta$.
+Truncating this series at a maximum spherical harmonic degree $\ell_{\max}$, we solve the coupled ODEs simultaneously with a pseudospectral collocation method.
+We adopt a fiducial resolution of $100$ collocation points in the $\zeta-$direction, and increase $\ell_{\max}$ until the envelope of spectral coefficients becomes small (typically $\ell_{\max}\simeq16-100$).